top of page

 The noun 'acumen' traces its etymological lineage to the Latin word 'acuere,' meaning 'to sharpen' or 'to make keen.'
 This Latin root underscores the idea of sharpness or keenness of mind.
 Over time, the term evolved into the Middle French word 'acumen,' which retained its sense of mental sharpness and keen insight.
 In English, 'acumen' specifically refers to the ability to make sound judgments and decisions quickly and effectively, especially in practical or business matters.
 This etymology highlights how the word's historical association with sharpness has been metaphorically extended to describe a person's intellectual acuity and astuteness in making wise and perceptive choices.

-Quiz: Find the meaning of acumen
+Quiz: Find the meaning of the noun acumen:

 Try Again!